thesleepingsage/yasb-wiki/Styling.md

 * { font-size: 13px;color: #cdd6f4; }
 ```

-will set the default font size and color of all elements unless overridden later on.
+Example above will set the default font size and color of all elements unless overridden later on.

 ## Style Icons